 - Cramping severity: Both menstruation and implantation bleeding can cause cramping, but cramps from your period feel much more intense.
 Light or faint cramping that never increases in intensity could mean implantation, especially if it's coupled with brown or pink discharge.

-Additional Early Pregnancy Symptoms
+Additional Early Signs of Pregnancy

 If you still can't tell whether your spotting looks like implantation or menstruation, you can always take an at-home pregnancy test or schedule an appointment with your OB/GYN.
 She can tell you whether you should start looking for baby names or stocking up on sanitary napkins.
 In the meantime, watch for other early pregnancy symptoms, such as sore breasts, headaches, mood swings, sensitivity to smell and elevated basal body temperature.